daemonangler/PS5-FO4-New-Wasteland/README.md

 # PS5-FO4-New-Wasteland
 A definitive mod guide for Fallout 4 on next-gen / )PlayStation 5.
-As of now this is a cold hard list, will update when I find time.
+As of now this is a not even finished list, will update when I find time.
-Mods are grouped by category in the Creation Club
+Mods are grouped by category in the Creation Club on PS5.

 ## Creation Club Content